Biomedical Informatics Track

 The Walter S. and Lucienne Driskill Graduate Training Program in Life Sciences (DGP) Biomedical Informatics (BMI) track is tailored for students whose primary interests are within the sphere of bioinformatics.
-Informatics methods are becoming standard in many areas of biological and medical research, and BMI training focuses on building new tools.
-The program track is best suited for students:
+Informatics methods are becoming standard in many areas of biological and medical investigations, and BMI training focuses on building new tools.
+The program track is best suited for students who are:

 - Looking for a program with emphasis on bioinformatics

-- Able to take graduate level biology, genetics, microbiology or related topics
+- Interested in graduate-level courses biology, genetics, microbiology or related topics

 - Looking for a program with a primary emphasis on building computational applications and algorithm development